sartell-coder-dojo/sartell-coder-dojo.github.io/about.md

 ## When is it?

 The club meets from 9:30-11:30am on the first Saturday of every month.
+You are welcome to come as frequent or infrequent as you like.

 ## What should I bring?